 Are you interested in activities you can do in the computer lab with kindergarten students?
-TechnoKids Inc. has just published a bundle of five technology projects.
+TechnoKids Inc. has published a bundle of five technology projects, plus an activity book.
 These projects use the early learning software, Kid Pix.
 Each project is developmentally appropriate for children aged four to five and have been tested by kindergarten teachers.
-The bundle includes TechnoBasics, TechnoColors, TechnoLetters, TechnoNumbers, and TechnoShapes.
+The Kid Pix bundle includes TechnoBasics, TechnoColors, TechnoLetters, TechnoNumbers, TechnoShapes, and a Kid Pix Activity Book.
 There are several options for purchasing the new projects.
-They can be bought individually, as a bundle, or as part of the Primary Computer Curriculum Set.
+They can be bought individually or as a bundle.

 The five technology projects in the Kid Pix Bundle integrate into curriculum: